 Always Double-Box your cookies.
 You can use plastic containers or a a sturdy carton or box to hold cookie containers.
 Always add packing materials around the first container.
 More on that below.

 Now for the actual cookie box.
 I'm partial to decorative tins.
 I pick them up at the flea market, garage sales and the White Elephant Sale.
 They're pretty and useful.
 However, you may want to use locking plastic containers which create a good seal every time.
 Alternatively, you can use a shoebox or a coffee can.
-Either must be clean and 'scent' free.
+Whatever you choose must be clean and 'scent' free.

 Be sure and line the container with parchment paper or crumpled wax paper.